Hello Fellow Codenewbies 👋

 I won't sugarcoat it.
 Self-taught with a toddler is very exhausting.

 I have no one to ask when I have questions or share my struggles.
-I have to cut off my study time here and there because of "unexpected" moments.
+I must cut off my study time here and there because of "unexpected" moments.
 I could only manage to learn 2 hours max in a day.

 It is a lonely journey.